Haiku and Happiness - - - Happiness and Haiku

 http://www.aosara.com/articles/jizo.htm

-Read my extensive article about Sai no Kawara.
+Read my extensive articles about Sai no Kawara.

 Read more about Jizoo Bosatsu Buddhastatues: